 Since the Bring Back the Mile launch in January 2012, the Mile's profile & footprint have notably increased along with event prize money and the number of American men & women breaking for the first time the recognized benchmarks: Sub-4 & Sub-4:30.
-The interactive charts below reflect this: The BBTM Effect.
+The interactive charts below reflect The BBTM Effect.

 CHART 1 note: